 For Ages: 4-8

-love, empathy, compassion, kindness, understanding, giving, character, community
+Themes: kindness, generosity, love, empathy, compassion, understanding, giving, character, community, emotions

-Related learning areas: Social and Emotional Learning (SEL), feelings awareness, character education
+Related learning areas: Social and Emotional Learning (SEL), character education, emotional intelligence

 Stories of Kindness